 Need to fix your bike or fill up your tires?
 Main campus has multiple self-service bike repair stations and air pumps near Darnall Hall, Red Square, and Leo’s Dining Hall.

-There is a Capital Bikeshare station outside the university main gates at 37th & O Streets.
-Other Capital Bikeshare stations near the university are at M & Potomac Streets, Wisconsin Avenue & O Street, and Wisconsin Avenue & 34th Street.
+There are Capital Bikeshare stations outside the University’s main gate at 37th & O Streets and on the north edge of campus at 38th & Reservoir Rd.
+Other Capital Bikeshare stations near the University are at M & Potomac Streets, Wisconsin Avenue & O Street, and Wisconsin Avenue & 34th Street.

 Local Bike Shops